The UK’s only private army : Blair Atholl and the corporations

 So many questions are thrown up by the idea of a ‘Legal’ private army.
 We have to consider the fact giant corporations such as Serco, Interserve, G4s, and Capita are moving to a position of authority within Great Britain, with the appearance that the network operating this takeover is Freemasonry.

 For such a reality the corporations must be acting under a royal charter of some description, was it not so then the highest office in these lands would forbid this.
+The Dukes of Atholl run the Isle of Mann on behalf of the Crown.

 The Scottish Rite Freemasonry has to be prime inter-connector, because the Lords involved have links to the Order of the Thistle, Scotland’s version of the English Chivalric Order of the Garter.
 For the incorporation of Great Britain to take place all that is has to be not only allowed, but encouraged from the highest levels as the corporations usurp the constitutional realm.